IbLahlou/IbLahlou.github.io/_posts/2024-09-08-drift-in-ml.md

 ---
-title: drift-in-machine-learning
+title: typology of data drift
-description: Writting about drift or shift in ml , and what's the impact of it
+description: Writting about drift in data and what's the impact of it
 date: 2024-09-09
 categories:
   - MLOPs